jojomanurung/EmployeeManagement/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.

-## Development server
+Mock server are using json-server and the mock data is generated using json-server-init with [Filltext.com](http://www.filltext.com/).

+## Step by step to run application and environment

+1. Open new terimnal then type `npm run server` for mockup local server.
-Run `ng serve` for a dev server.
+2. Open new terminal again then un `ng serve` for a angular local server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+3. Login with one of the employee in the folder db file `db.json` or use `username: MKoskovich` `passowrd: wH0Qxp6J`

 ## Code scaffolding